-Located between Uruguru Mountains and the Rift valley escarpments, Mikumi National Park is about 300km west of Dar es Salaam.
-It is the closest Park to Tanzania’s capital.
+Located between Uruguru Mountains and the Rift valley escarpments, Mikumi National Park is about 300km West of Dar es Salaam.
+It is the closest Park to Tanzania’s capital, Dodoma.

-This Park is close proximity with Selous game reserve and animals usually move from this Park to reserve and then back.
-Mikumi consists of the Mkata River flood plain that surround the rolling hills in Miombo woodland.
+This Park is in close proximity with Selous game reserve and animals usually move from this Park to the reserve and then back.
+Mikumi consists of the Mkata River flood plain that surrounds the rolling hills in Miombo woodland.

 It is less spectacular than other parks in Tanzania, but it still offers a remarkable safari experience with its diverse flora and fauna.

-The abundant bird species in the park’s habitats adds to the large numbers of buffaloes, giraffes, elephants, lions, zebras, impala, wildebeest, hartebeest, wild dogs, leopards to name but a few.
+There is an abundance of bird species in the park’s habitats as well as large numbers of buffaloes, giraffes, elephants, lions, zebras, impala, wildebeest, hartebeest, wild dogs, leopards to mention but a few.

 The park’s open horizons, notable centerpiece of Mikumi and abundant Wildlife of the Mkata floodplain invites a number of tourists to Tanzania.
 Lions, zebra, wildebeest and buffalo herds usually migrate to the park during the rainy season for good pastures.
 Giraffes are common in the isolated acacia trees that fringe the Mkata River.

-About 400 species of birds are recorded inhabit the Park’s lush habitats including the residents (yellow throated long claw and bateleur eagle) and thousands of migrant species that migrate from Europe during the rainy season.
-Just 5km in the north of the main entrance, you find a pair of pools that home a number of hippos.
+About 400 species of birds inhabit the Park’s lush habitats including the residents (yellow throated long claw and bateleur eagle) and thousands of migrant species that migrate from Europe during the rainy season.
+Just 5km into the north of the main entrance, you will find a pair of pools that is a home to a number of hippos.

 What to do in the Park